-Today, the Center for Musical Arts is the educational arm of the organization, serving more than 600 students weekly with expanded levels of programming.
+Today the Center for Musical Arts serves more than 600 students weekly with expanded levels of programming.
 Still deeply rooted in the founding philosophy of equity and inclusion, today’s Center for Musical Arts embraces a holistic view of music-making, from amateur to professional, and listening enjoyment in alignment with the organizational mission of inspiring and connecting community members of all ages by providing access to the best of the world’s music through education and performance.

 Read more about our history in the timeline below.

 The Rocky Mountain Center for Musical Arts (RMCMA), co-founded by professional musicians, educators, and community leaders Peggy Bruns and Kathy Kucsan, opens on September 9 with 13 registered students at 111 West Cannon St. in Lafayette.

 By the end of its first year, RMCMA includes 14 faculty, over 100 students, a community chorus, a youth orchestra, and a growing early childhood music program.